top of page

 I study American political behavior, race and ethnic politics, political psychology, and political communication with a specific focus on Latino politics.

-In my dissertation, titled "Misengaged, Not Disengaged: How Campaigns Reach Latino Voters Using Economic Messaging," I address why Latino voters have not shifted towards supporting Democrats despite partisan polarization on immigration and racial issues generally.
-Using CMAG television ad data, I show that Latinos are disproportionately exposed to immigration messaging over other topics.
-In two survey experiments exposing nationally representative samples of Latino voters to various campaign messages, I find that immigration rhetoric is generally more polarizing than persuasive.
+In my dissertation, titled "Misengaged, Not Disengaged: How Campaigns Persuade Latino Voters Using Economic Messaging," I address why Latino voters have not shifted towards supporting Democrats despite partisan polarization on immigration and racial issues generally.
+Using CMAG television ad data, I show that Latinos are disproportionately exposed to immigration messaging over other topics such as economics (e.g., jobs, inflation) and on services (e.g., healthcare, education).
+In three survey experiments exposing nationally representative samples of Latino voters to various campaign messages, I find that immigration rhetoric is generally more polarizing than persuasive.
 Meanwhile, I find that messaging on economics and social services (from either party) has greater persuasive potential.
 Campaigning on and enacting such policies, I argue, may be the key to addressing disengagement and alienation among Latinos.

 DerekWakefield_101122_0004_edited.jpg